Admissions & Financial Aid FAQ

 The Overlake School is a liberal arts, co-ed, grade 5-12, college preparatory independent institution that provides a balance between a rigorous academic curriculum and a vibrant co-curricular program.
 Overlake seeks to enroll students with promising academic capability and the potential to contribute to campus life in a unique and meaningful way.
 Well-rounded students who have a love of learning as well as a variety of interests, skills, talents and backgrounds in academic and non-academic areas contribute to the school’s community of learners.

-We receive applications from many schools including out-of-state and international schools.
-The greatest numbers of applicants live in Redmond, Bellevue, Woodinville, Kirkland, Sammamish, and Issaquah with over a dozen other communities represented.
-Approximately 35% applicants attended public schools, 64% attended independent schools and 1% were homeschooled.
+We receive applications from all types of schools from various locations, including out-of-state and international schools.
+We receive many applicants from public, independent, parochial, and international schools - homeschool as well.
+The greatest number of applicants live in Redmond, Bellevue, Woodinville, Kirkland, Sammamish, Issaquah, and Seattle, with over a dozen other communities represented.

 The Overlake School uses standardized test scores as only a small part of a holistic review of the mission match of an applicant.
 We do not have a minimum or threshold score, and do not recommend multiple attempts to complete the SSAT or ISEE.

 Yes, both wait pooled and, in some cases, denied applicants may submit a new application in subsequent years.
-It is processed just as if it were the first application, including a re-take of the entrance exam, current teacher recommendations, and new essays.
-The previous year’s file is available to the current Admission Committee for review.
+It is processed just as if it were the first application, including submitting new test scores, current teacher recommendations, and new essays.
+The previous year's file is available to the current Admission Committee for review.

 The Admissions Committees recognizes that related families may want their child(ren) to attend The Overlake School.
-Related applicants are defined as siblings of current students, and the child(ren) or relatives of our alumni, faculty and staff.
-Related applicants are given extra consideration in the admission process.
-Extra consideration means that Admissions Committee members are aware of the related status.
+Related applicants are defined as siblings of current students, and the child(ren) or relatives of our alumni, faculty, and staff.
+Related applicants are given extra consideration in the admission process, meaning that the Admissions Committee is aware of the related status, but this does not guarantee acceptance.

 The Overlake School welcomes applications from International students.
-Applicants must be fluent in English and able to fully engage in a college preparatory curriculum.
-The Overlake School does not offer English as a Second Language (ESL) or English Language Learner (ELL) classes.
-Students are responsible for finding their own housing.
-We do not have dormitories nor do we arrange home stays.
-All applicants, regardless of citizenship, submit the same application materials, including the results of the entrance exam.
+Students are responsible for finding their own housing and visas.
+We do not have dormitories, nor do we arrange home stays.
+All applicants, regardless of citizenship, submit the same application materials.

 Driving directions are available on the Directions page.